markkukuismin/MDSD/Readme.md

-# MDSD (The Mean Degree Squared Difference)
+# MDSD (The Mean Degree Squared Distance)

 ## Description

 The R package `MDSD` can be used to identify hubs using solution path information.
 The method is tested and compatible with `glasso`, `hglasso`, and `space` R packages.
 See the example below.

-For more details on the MDSD distance, please refer to: (link comming soon...)
+For more details on the MDSD, please refer to: (link comming soon...)
 Supplementary data and code needed to reproduce the results reported in the article are available at: [https://github.com/markkukuismin/MDSD_supplementary](https://github.com/markkukuismin/MDSD_supplementary).

 ## Dependencies